Jeopardy! Masters: Quarterfinals

 The quarterfinals consist of several round-robin matches of two games each; in each episode, three of the contestants play each other in the first game, and the remaining three play in the second game.
 The second game of each episode except for the first pairs up the winners from the previous episode against another randomly-selected contestant who has not already played against both winners.
-Starting from season 3, match points from the Knockouts carryover to a combined match point total, and the first round of quarterfinals games features the top 3 players in knockout points in game 1 and the remaining players in game 2.
+For season 3 only, match points from the Knockouts carryover to a combined match point total, and the first round of quarterfinals games features the top 3 players in knockout points in game 1 and the remaining players in game 2.

 After all quarterfinal episodes, the match points are totaled; the top four contestants advance to the semifinals, while the other two are eliminated from the competition.

-There were seven quarterfinal episodes in the first season, six episodes in the second season and three episodes in the third season.
+There were seven quarterfinal episodes in the first season, six episodes in the second and fourth seasons, and three episodes in the third season.